UMMS-Biocore/dolphinnext-umms-training/README.md

 Once logged in, click to the pipeline button in the top left of the screen.
 You’ll notice Enter Pipeline Name box, just below the Pipelines button.

-Note*: If you could not finish the Exercise 1.
+**Note:** If you could not finish the Exercise 1.
 Please "import" the [RNA-Seq-Tutorial.dn](https://raw.githubusercontent.com/UMMS-Biocore/dolphinnext-tutorial/master/RNA-Seq-Tutorial.dn) file in github using your pipeline builder and the processes defined in Exercise 1 will be in your left menu that you can use them while doing Exercise 2.

 Before you start building the pipeline make sure you have the processes available in your menu.